obilogy/ATLAS/README.md

      ```

 - **Linux with CUDA GPU:**
-- Open the Command Prompt, navigate to the ATLAS folder, then run the following lines of code:
+- Open the Terminal, navigate to the ATLAS folder, then run the following lines of code:

      ```bash
      pip install -r requirements.txt